cocos-creator/docs-3d-deprecated/en/editor/scene/collider-gizmo.md

 # Collider Gizmo
-For more information about the collider of Cocos Creator 3D, you can read the [Physics Introduction](../../physics/physics.md) documentation.
+For more information about the collider of __Cocos Creator 3D__, you can read the [Physics Introduction](../../physics/physics.md) documentation.

 ## Box Collider
 `Box Collider Gizmo` shows the length, width, height of the box.
 You can edit them by dragging the control quad.